blefebvre/blefebvre.github.com/source/_posts/2015-10-13-debugging-an-aem-app.markdown

 #### Refresh to see initialization errors

 Navigate to the Console tab.
 You shouldn't see any errors, aside from perhaps Safari attempting to load source maps that have not been provided.
-In order to see any errors which occured during the initialization of the app, you will need to refresh the app.
-Located the refresh button and give it a click:
+In order to see any errors which occurred during the initialization of the app, you will need to refresh the app.
+Locate the 'Reload page' button and give it a click (or: hit ⌘ + R on your keyboard):

 {% img /images/debug-apps/reload_app.png 'Reload app' %}